Shadows of ordered graphs: Ordered graphs with small excess

 We need one more simple observation.

 \begin{lemma} Let $G$ be a graph on $n$ vertices whose components are all cliques.
 Then $G$ has at least $\ds\frac{n^2}{n + 2e(G)}$ components. \end{lemma}

-\begin{proof} Let us fix the number of components.
-The expression $\ds\frac{n^2}{n + 2e(G)}$ is maximized when the number of edges is minimized, i.e., when the cliques all have (roughly) the same size.
-Thus, if the average size of a component is $k$, then
+\begin{proof} Let us fix the number of components, $x$, and let $k = n/x$ denote the average size of a component.
+The expression $n^2 / (n + 2e(G))$ is maximized when the number of edges is minimized, i.e., when the cliques all have (roughly) the same size.
+Thus,

 Rearranging the above expression gives the required result. \end{proof}